Updated: Sep 9

-Because our body is constantly taking cues from the way in which we are breathing.
-Depending on how we breath, different messages are sent to the rest of our body through our Autonomic Nervous System (ANS).
-Our breath rate, depth of breath and the muscles we are using to breathe, inform our bodies that we are safe, all is well or that there is a possible threat - get ready to fight or flee!
+It's important because our body is constantly taking cues from the way in which we are breathing.
+Depending on how we breathe, different messages are sent to the rest of our body through our Autonomic Nervous System (ANS).
+Our breath rate, depth of breath and the muscles we are using to breathe, inform our bodies if we are safe, all is well or that there is a possible threat - get ready to fight or flee!
 It doesn’t matter if we actually are safe in the moment, if the body receives signals of danger from the way we are breathing, it responds to the perceived threat.
-This precipitates a domino effect within the body, which includes release of the stress hormone adrenaline, a quickened heart rate, dilation of the pupils, blood is sent to the arms and legs to get ready to run or fight, digestion of food stops, (the body thinks,‘We’ll digest later, after we are out of danger’) production of sex hormones are halted... after all, we don’t need to procreate if we are fighting for our lives!
+This precipitates a domino effect within the body, which includes release of the stress hormone adrenaline, a quickened heart rate, dilation of the pupils, blood is sent to the arms and legs to get ready to run or fight, digestion of food stops, (the body thinks,‘We’ll digest later, after we are out of danger!’) production of sex hormones are halted... after all, we don’t need to procreate if we are fighting for our lives!
 These are just a few of the responses that are triggered when danger is perceived by the body.
 To further understand the stress response, read this article by Dr. Carrie Demers.

 Knowledge = Power

 The better we understand about how our physical bodies work, the better we can care for them.
 Understanding the anatomy of breath and our ANS is a great step toward empowerment.